Conditions: Swallowing

 swallowing problems: aging, Aspiration, narrowing, etc.

-Each of us has swallowed since before we were born, making it a natural and mostly subconscious task.
+Swallowing is a natural and mostly subconscious task that we have performed since before birth.
 The mechanism of swallowing is, however, complex and dependent on a series of reflexive actions happening with proper timing.
 In addition to its essential role in nutrition, swallowing safely means keeping food and liquid out of the lungs, despite the anatomic predisposition for aspiration and pneumonia.
 It is normal for swallowing function to deteriorate with age, and this condition, called “presbyesophagus” may significantly affect one’s ability to swallow.
 A narrowing of the throat or esophagus, from trauma, scar tissue, or compression from outside the esophagus may also affect swallowing and is usually notable for greater difficulty with solids than liquids.

 • Animated video explaining swallowing and common swallowing problems